simongray/sino.study/README.md

 ## Deploying to production
-Currently, there are two steps to build a production Docker image.
+Currently, there are three steps to deploying a production Docker image:

+1. compiling an uberjar
+2. building the docker image
+3. running a container from the image in production

 ### Compiling an uberjar for rapid deployment
 This will create a standalone JAR file including the entire compiled app